erictau/Job-App-Tracker/README.md

 <br></br>

 <p>
     Once a new app is added, the user can view details for that specific job app.
-On this page, the user can view the job details, add a link to the resume and cover letter that was submitted, add recruiter contact information, and add and update tasks.
+The user can navigate to the show (details) page for a specific job application through the "details" links on the job application index page.
+On the show page, the user can view the job details, add a link to the resume and cover letter that was submitted, add recruiter contact information, and add and update tasks.
 </p>

 <img src='./img/showjobapp.png' width='1000px'>